 To apply for a Tennessee conventional loan, you’ll need to submit documents showing proof of your income, credit history, assets (e.g. cash, retirement investments, savings), and debts (e.g. auto loans, student loans, existing mortgages).
 Your lender will evaluate this information and then determine your eligibility.

 When you work with Dash Home Loans, you’ll benefit from a fast and easy mortgage preapproval process.
 Our Mortgage Coaches will guide you through each step, offering friendly, five-star customer service along the way.
 Are you ready for a pleasant home financing experience?Apply now

 Applying for a Tennessee conventional loan takes less than ten minutes.
 But lenders can take up to 90 days to process your paperwork.

 Documents & Paperwork to Submit

-- Identification: You will need to show proof of your identity, such as your driver’s license or State ID.
-You will need to show proof of your Social Security number as well.
+- Identification: To confirm your identity, you’ll need to submit a copy of your driver’s license or State ID.
+You’ll need to confirm your Social Security number too.

 Apply for a Conventional Loan With Dash Today